sfepy/sfepy/doc/primer.rst

     $ ./postproc.py its2D.vtk

-The *postproc.py* script generates the image shown below, which shows the average displacements in the model.
+The *postproc.py* script generates the image shown below, which shows by default the displacements in the model as arrows and their magnitude as color scale.
 Cool, but we are more interested in the stresses.
 To get these we need to modify the problem description file and do some post-processing.

 .. image:: images/primer/its2D_1.png
    :width: 40 %